pcezars/taskapi/README.md

 * Create a Task:
   * Endpoint: POST /api/tasks
   * Request Body: JSON data containing task details.
-  * The field "title" and "user" are required to create a task.
+  * The field "title" is required to create a task.
   * Authorization token must be set.
   * Example:
   * ```json